 “When he had said this, he showed them his hands and his side.
 Then the disciples were glad when they saw the Lord.
 Jesus said to them again, “Peace be with you.
 As the Father has sent me, even so I am sending you.”
 And when he had said this, he breathed on them and said to them, “Receive the Holy Spirit.”

 John 20:20-22, ESV

-When God created Adam, he gave him his life.
-Life is more than existence, it is the energy to “live.”
+When God created Adam, he gave him his breath (Genesis 2:7).
+Life is more than existence; it is the energy to “live.”
 When you really experience the resurrected Jesus, you will need more than good and noble ideas.
-You need him, you will rely on his breath to lead you to wherever you’re sent.
+You’ll need Him, and you will need to rely on his breath to lead you to wherever you’re sent.

 Jesus breathes on all His witnesses–those who have been picked to follow.
 His breath fills our lungs, his oxygen enters our blood stream, where it now powers us on a biochemical level.
 You can never, ever be the same again.
 Never, even if you tried.

 “If anyone belongs to Christ, there is a new creation.
 The old things have gone; everything is made new!”